ospalh/anki-addons/pages/Split reading.md

 Some people store just the kana in the “Reading” field, for example by using `%r` instead of `%e[%r]` to fill the field in the settings of the [Yomichan](https://ankiweb.net/shared/info/934748696) add-on.
-With this set-up, downloads from Japanesepod will not work without change.
+With this set-up, downloads from JapanesePod will not work without change.
 By default the add-on expects to find the kanji in the reading field.

 <figure>
 <img src="images/update_kanji_kana.png" alt="Anki Download audio dialog
 window.
-Text: Requestst send to the download sites.
+Text: Requests send to the download sites.
 Reading.
 Edit texts:
 夫 おっと, Text: Expression.
 Edit text 夫.">
 <figcaption>Kanji and kana in different edit fields.</figcaption>
 </figure>
 Set the `meaning_in_reading_field` switch to `False` in the [`get_fields.py`](https://github.com/ospalh/anki-addons/blob/master/downloadaudio/get_fields.py#L45) file when you use this set-up.
-With this the Japanesepod downloader takes the kanji and kana from separate fields.
+With this the JapanesePod downloader takes the kanji and kana from separate fields.
 Check with the “Manual audio” menu item, there should be a line with two edit fields and the kanji in the left and the kana in the right field.